Stoma Appliance Scheme – COVID-19 – Update

 The choice of products which a person uses is guided by a Stomal Therapy Nurse (STN) who is specifically trained to advise on the use of stomal products following colostomy or ileostomy surgery.
 The STN will select and discuss products they feel are appropriate for the person with a stoma taking into consideration their lifestyle requirements.

 Outcomes of consultation to understand ostomates’ views on services and supply

 In late 2019, the Department sought feedback from ostomates and other stakeholders on access to products under the Stoma Appliance Scheme (the Scheme).
 The feedback provided will inform potential improvements to ensure ostomates continue to have access to the products and support services they need to manage their stoma.

 The Department received over 2,000 responses to the consultation.
-The Department has now collated, reviewed and analysed the feedback which is now provided in the Stoma Appliance Scheme Consultation Outcomes document and is considering next steps.
+The Department has now collated, reviewed and analysed the feedback which is now provided in the Stoma Appliance Scheme Consultation Outcomes document.

 Stoma Appliance Scheme Consultation Outcomes (PDF 791 KB)

 Stoma Appliance Scheme Consultation Outcomes (Word 201 KB)